gsiems/bac-tract/README.md

 from the bacpac file.
 Having done just that, and accounting for variations resulting from the migration (and migration testing) to SQL-Server, the data does appear to have been accurately extracted from the bacpac file.

+# Issues

+Current testing uses three different bacpac files for a toal of just over 200 tables; most small but some with millions, or tens of millions of rows.
+This mostly just works, however there have been some problems identified with parsing a handful of tables based on the few bacpac files available for testing.

+ 1. The first issue is of a not-null char column not parsing the same as all the other not-null char columns.
+When a char column is defined as not nullable then the typical behavior is to not insert the "size bytes" data as it is not needed.
+However, in there is one table where a not-null char column also has size bytes data.
+The code attempts to, and so far succeeds, in mitigating this behavior.

+ 2. The second issue involves sometimes inserting six null (0x00) bytes between the size bytes and data bytes of varchar columns.
+Since no string data should start with null bytes this issue appears to have a straight-forward mmitigation.
+This behavior has been observed in two to three of the 200+ tables.

+ 3. The third issue appears to involve inserting a set of six 0xff bytes before not-null integer columns.
+This behavior has been observed in 3 of the 200+ tables.
+Programatically identifying and mitigating this issue has, so far, proved more difficult than the first two issues.

+It should be noted that thes bacpac files apparently do load correctly into MS SQL-Server such that these issues aren't visible to MS SQL-Server environments.
+Whether this is due to buggy behavior in the bacpac exporting code that the bacpac importing code is able work around, or whether this is intentional (anti-competitive?) behavior I cannot say although MS history impies that it could be either or both.

 # Conclusions